 • Perth Airport – 10km

-This property at 6/4 Harrow Street, Maylands is a two bedroom, one bathroom villa listed for sale by Brock Robertson at NTY Property Group.
+This property at 6/4 Harrow Street, Maylands is a two bedroom, one bathroom villa sold by Brock Robertson at NTY Property Group on 25 Nov 2024.

 The suburb was once a source of clay for brick and tile making at Maylands Brickworks, and the pits from these activities are now part of a golf course and residential area.
 It was home to Perth's main airport until the early 1960s, and the facilities were converted to a training area for the Western Australian Police Service.